Does Cranial Therapy Work?

 Other causes

 As noted above, there can be more than one cause for some of the symptoms in the above list.
 For example a baby who keeps falling asleep during a breastfeed might not be getting enough milk and not gaining weight; he may need more milk instead of worrying about the pros and cons of body work.
 A baby who has missing reflexes may have a neurological problem and should be assessed by your baby’s doctor or a paediatrician.
-A baby who seems to be biting the nipple may need help to breastfeed with a bigger mouthful of breast (deeper latch), and pulling on and off the breast or fussing can have a number of possible causes.
+A baby who seems to be biting the nipple may need help to breastfeed with a bigger mouthful of breast (deeper latch), and pulling on and off the breast or fussing can have a number of possible causes related to feeding.
 An IBCLC lactation consultant can help identify difficulties associated with breastfeeding technique or management.

 Bodywork before and after tongue-release